 Cleaning solutions can have many negative affects on an infant, and some cleaning solutions in particular are very strong.
 Organic and child-safe cleaning solutions are best, and household remedies such as baking soda and vinegar can also be used.

 3. Blend Your Own Baby Food

 Mothers can easily create their own baby food line by blending their own baby food in a quality blender.
 This avoids any dangerous additives in commercial baby food lines, such as preservatives, and it also makes sure that the mother knows that their baby's food is full of robust and healthy ingredients.
-For reliability and durability, check out the blendtec blender, which proves in a viral youtube campaign that they can blend anything.

 When blending baby food, mothers should keep in mind that babies have very delicate taste buds, so they don't need a lot of flavor and the ingredients should be kept simple to avoid any potential allergic reactions and confusion related to which ingredients are causing the reaction.

 Babies should always be fed well-filtered water because it's possible that the tap water has chemicals in it such as an overabundance of fluoride, but that's not where the danger ends.
 Bad quality water can even be harmful to a child's skin and hair.